 \section{The Number Counts}

-It has long been recognized that cluster of galaxies provide a useful probe of the fundamental cosmological parameters.
-The total abundance of cluster $N$ and their distribution in redshift $\frac{dN}{dz}$ should be determined by geometry of the universe and the power spectrum of initial density fluctuations.
-One of the first cosmological parameters to be constrainted was $\sigma_{8}$, the amplitude of mass density fluctuations on a scale of 8 $h^{-1} Mpc$.
-For example, recently Komatsu et al., have determined a value of $\sigma_{8} = 0.812\pm0.026$ using the data WMAP for the $\Lambda CDM$ model.
-However, in general, the value of $\sigma_{8}$ is even inaccurate, since there is the implicit uncertainty on the value of $\sigma_{8}$ as a function of $w$ (see \cite{kt}).
+It has long been recognized that modeling a cluster of galaxies provides a useful test of the fundamental cosmological parameters.
+The total abundance of cluster $N$ and its distribution in redshift $\frac{dN}{dz}$ should be determined by the geometry of the Universe and the power spectrum of initial density fluctuations.
+One of the first cosmological parameters to be constrained was $\sigma_{8}$, the amplitude of mass density fluctuations on a scale of 8 $h^{-1} Mpc$.
+For example, recently, Komatsu et al. determined a value of $\sigma_{8} = 0.812\pm0.026$ using the data from WMAP.
+However, in general, the value of $\sigma_{8}$ is inaccurate (for example, there is an implicit uncertainty in the value of $\sigma_{8}$ as a function of $w$; see \cite{kt,kt2}).

-Our objective in the present section is to determine the clusters number and its evolution with the redshift and investigate whether these quantities depend significantly from $\nu$ parameter and what value should be used for have a concordance with the $\Lambda CDM$ model.
-For this we used the Press-Schechter ($PS$) \cite{ps,bond} formalism that gave a prescription for estimating the mass function for a hierarchical gaussian density field.
+Our objective in the present section is to determine the clusters number count and its evolution with redshift and investigate whether these quantities depend significantly on $\nu$.
+We used the Press-Schechter ($PS$) \cite{ps,bond} formalism to give a prescription for estimating the mass function for a hierarchical gaussian density field.